mattiasgustavsson/dos-like/README.md

 To build all samples for WebAssembly, run wasm/build_all.bat.
 To build individual samples, do:
 ```
-  node wajicup.js -stacksize 524288 ../source/dos.c ../source/burn.c out.html
+  node wajicup.js -stacksize 524288 ../source/dos.c ../source/stranded.c out.html
 ```
-where `burn.c` should be replaced with the sample you would like to build.
+where `stranded.c` should be replaced with the sample you would like to build.

 You can embed asset files in the process with the -embed parameter.
-Refer to [wasm/build_all.bat](wasm/build_all.bat) for usage examples.
+Refer to [build_all_wasm.bat](build_all_wasm.bat) for usage examples.

-You'll need a WebAssembly build environment which is available for Windows [as a packaged download here](../../releases/tag/bin).
+You'll need a WebAssembly build environment which is available for Windows [as a packaged download here](../../releases/tag/wasm-env).
 It is a compact distribution of [node](https://nodejs.org/en/download/), [clang/wasm-ld](https://releases.llvm.org/download.html), [WAjic](https://github.com/schellingb/wajic) and [wasm system libraries](https://github.com/emscripten-core/emscripten/tree/main/system).